 A Welsh name – and sometimes Irish, too – Owen has become a go-to for parents in our era of boy names ending with n.
 The spelling Owain is far more rare.

 Borrowed from Irish myth, Oscar blends a literary vibe (Wilde) with all the innocence of Sesame Street.
 It’s spelled Oskar in German, Polish, and Scandinavian languages.

 Most familiar as an Arabic name, Omar means flourishing.
 It appears in the Old Testament, too, a Hebrew name meaning speaker.

-The constellation of a mythological hunter, Orion is familiar to all stargazers.
+A constellation depicting a hunter from Greek mythology, Orion is familiar to all stargazers.